-In the first part of the blog series on `Web Accessibility Testing', I gave an overview on the importance of accessibility testing and its pertinence for differently enabled people.
+In the first part of the blog series on `Web Accessibility Testing‘, I gave an overview of the importance of accessibility testing and its pertinence for differently enabled people.
 In the second part, I briefly discussed the process of implementing the same.
-In this part, I will delve on the principles of Accessible Design.
+In this part, I will delve into the principles of Accessible Design.

 Given below is a list of some key principles of accessible design.
 Most accessibility principles can be implemented very easily and will not impact the overall “look and feel” of your web site.

 Web accessibility testing principles

 Principle 1: Perceivable – Information and user interface components must be presentable to users in ways they can perceive.